2008-09: Ryan Dzingel played for alenthe Team Illinois U-16 midget majors. In 31 games, he scored 18 goals with 15 assists and had 30 PMs.

 2011-12: One of two Ottawa draft picks to play for Ohio State as a freshman (left wing Max McCormick also skated for the Buckeyes), Dzingel shared the team scoring lead with Sharks’ prospect Chris Crane.
 Dzingel scored 7 goals with a team-leading 17 assists in 33 games and was plus-four with 32 penalty minutes.
 Four of his seven goals were scored on the Buckeyes power play.
 Ohio State won just once in it’s last 16 games, finishing tied for eight place in the CCHA with Notre Dame and ending the season 15-15-4 after losing to the Fighting Irish in an opening round playoff series.

 Dzingel is a play-making, skill forward who sees the ice well and creates opportunities for his teammates.
-He does not play a physical style but seemed to be much more consistent in his second year of junior hockey.
+He does not play a physical style but is responsible in all three zones.
 He is an accurate, dangerous shooter and some would like to see him shoot more often.
-Dzingel is still developing physically and will benefit from the time in college hockey.
+Dzingel has steadily added bulk and strength since he was selected by Ottawa in the 2011 NHL Draft.